-Tiffany Ozbun returns for her sixth season as the head softball coach at Denison University in 2016.
+Tiffany Ozbun returns for her seventh season as the head softball coach at Denison University in 2016.
 Ozbun is the program's all-time leader in victories with a career record of 201-123.

 The 2011 season saw Ozbun match her career-high with 30 victories.
 The Big Red posted a 12-2 record in conference play.
 Denison hosted the conference softball tournament for a record, eighth time after winning the NCAC regular season championship.